Pros and cons of moving to Taipei

 Education and schools in Taipei

-+ PRO: Taipei has excellent schools
++ PRO: Taipei has excellent private schools

 Healthcare in Taipei

-+PRO: Taiwan has National Health Insurance
++PRO: Taiwan's National Health Insurance

-- CON: National Health Insurance in Taiwan is concerned with survival and treatment and not quality of life.
+- CON: National Health Insurance in Taiwan is concerned with survival and treatment and not quality of life

 Often the most comfortable, easiest treatments are not covered (or not covered initially) because they improve quality of life but not survival rates.